 The backlit PM 5 performance monitor turns on automatically when you start to row or press Menu.

-It has 3 main buttons in the bottom of the monitor – from left:
+The PM5 has three main buttons at the bottom of the monitor, from left to right:

-- Units – Push anytime to change display units between Meters, Pace, Watts or Calories
+- Units – Push at any time to change the display units between meters, pace, watts, or calories.

 - Menu – Push to access all features or go back in the menu structure levels.
-Press several times and you return home to Main Menu.
+Press several times to return home to the main menu.

 The 5 Select Menu Buttons

 The right side stacked smaller Menu Buttons are used to select between all the monitors features.

 The buttons access the Main Menu features:

 - Just Row

 Each selected feature has a deeper menu level, and you can navigate through the different levels or settings by pressing the same menu buttons.
 If you want to go back a level, just press the bigger menu button once.